diveshjha37/Strong-Jenkinsfile/README.md

-# Jenkins Pipeline Configuration for Docker and SonarQube
+# Jenkins Pipeline Configuration for Docker and SonarQube and deploy the secure nginx image

 This README provides step-by-step instructions for configuring a Jenkins pipeline to build a Docker image, perform static analysis, run SonarQube scans, and deploy your application.